 If the installing module version is less than or equal to the version already installed in the WAR then installation will be aborted unless the -force option is specified.
 In this case the installing AMP will always replace the currently installed version.
 This option is especially useful when developing an AMP.

 Before an AMP is installed into a WAR a copy of the original WAR is taken and placed in the same directory.
-Specifying the -nobackup option prevent this from occurring.
+Specifying the -nobackup option prevents this from occurring.

 java -jar alfresco-mmt-2.1.0.jar install /root/alfresco-recordsmanagement-2.1.0.amp /usr/jboss-4.0.3SP1/server/default/deploy/alfresco.war